PROSA-Project/prosa/README.md

 #### Dependencies

-Besides on the Rocq Prover itself, Prosa depends on
+Besides Rocq itself, Prosa depends on

 1. the `ssreflect` library of the [Mathematical Components project](https://math-comp.github.io),
 2. the [Micromega support for the Mathematical Components library](https://github.com/math-comp/mczify) provided by `mczify`, and
-3. the [The Coq Effective Algebra Library](https://github.com/coq-community/coqeal) (optional, needed only for POET-related refinements).
+3. the [Coq Effective Algebra Library](https://github.com/coq-community/coqeal) (optional, needed only for POET-related refinements).

 These dependencies can be easily installed with OPAM.